The fundamentals of account-based marketing measurement

 Forget filling the top of the funnel with ABM.
 You now have a funnel of one: Your target account.

-All of your marketing efforts need to viewed through that lens.
+All of your marketing efforts need to be viewed through that lens.

 That’s inbound, where quantity rules.
 ABM is different.